Jirajate/Journalist_v2/README.md

 **[click on an image to watch gameplay trailer.]**

 **The Journalist** is a 2D storytelling puzzle game.
-The story begins in the unknown village named "Jannarith" village which is far away from town.
+The story begins in the unknown village named “Jannarith” village which is far away from town.
 You are a journalist that your boss sent here to promote this village.
 That is mean you should write a positive news, not the negative one.
 But this village has something smell fishy.
 You have to find out what is hidden in this village and whether you write a positive news or a negative news, the consequences is based on your choices.

 # Achievement